CassioML/cassio-website/docs/frameworks/langchain/about.md

 <img src="/images/colab.png" style="height: 1.4em; vertical-align: middle;"/>
 icon at the top of each page):

-- A [Vector Store](/frameworks/langchain/qa-basic/) that can store a knowledge base and retrieve its relevant parts to build the best answer to a given question ("QA use case");
+- A [Vector Store](/frameworks/langchain/qa-basic/) that can store a knowledge base and retrieve its relevant parts to build the best answer to a given question (the so-called RAG, or retrieval-augmented-generation, technique);
 - ... with support for [metadata filtering](/frameworks/langchain/qa-vector-metadata/) to narrow down vector similarity queries;
 - ... whose usage can be [adapted](/frameworks/langchain/qa-advanced/) to suit many specific needs.
 - ... and that can be configured to retrieve pieces of information [as diverse as possible](/frameworks/langchain/qa-maximal-marginal-relevance/) to maximize the actual information flowing to the answer.